 Plan to spend at least a few hours at Windsor Castle.
 There’s a lot to see.
 Keep a look-out for any Royals.
 A few years ago, one of our cousins from New York visiting Windsor for the first time, caught a glimpse of the Queen as she was leaving the castle.
-If you have time to spare, it’s worth spending an hour or two walking around the quaint town of Windsor.
-It’s packed with antique shops, fun restaurants and historic pubs.
+We visited the castle the day after the Queen’s funeral.
+It was heartbreaking seeing all the memorial flowers and tributes surrounding the castle grounds.

 Free Guided Tour

 Take a free 30-minute tour of the Castle Precincts (outside areas of the castle).
 Tours are led by Wardens throughout the day from the Jubilee Bandstand.
 Tour ends at the entrance to the State Apartments.

 Visit the castle’s State Apartments, Queen Mary’s Dolls’ House, Semi-State Rooms, Moat Room, and St. George’s Chapel.